tezos/tezos-mirror/docs/developer/guidelines.rst

 consider adding the new endpoint to the ACL.
 If there are also risks related to calling the endpoint by a potentially malicious user, they should be weighed when making the decision too.
 There are no simple answers here.
-Remember that all new endpoints are **blocked be default** unless explicitly added to the ACL.
+Remember that all new endpoints are **blocked by default** unless explicitly added to the ACL.

 When changing an existing public RPC endpoint it is also important to consider, how does the change impact possible risks related to calling the endpoint.